Inter-American Court of Human Rights

-The Inter-American Court of Human Rights (IACHR or IACtHR) is an international court based in San José, Costa Rica.
+The Inter-American Court of Human Rights (I/A Court H.R.) is an international court based in San José, Costa Rica.
 Together with the Inter-American Commission on Human Rights, it was formed by the American Convention on Human Rights, a human rights treaty ratified by members of the Organization of American States (OAS).

 Pursuant to American Convention, the Inter-American Court works with the Inter-American Commission to uphold and promote basic rights and freedoms.
-It has jurisdiction within 25 of the 35 member states of the OAS that have acceded to its authority, the vast majority in Latin America.
-The court adjudicates claims of human rights violations by government and issues advisory opinions on interpretations of certain legal matters.
+It has jurisdiction within around 20 of the 35 member states in the American continent that have taken steps to accede to its authority, the vast majority in Latin America.
+The court adjudicates claims of human rights violations by governments, and issues advisory opinions on interpretations of certain legal matters.
 Twenty-nine OAS members are also members of the wider-scale International Criminal Court.

 Purpose and functions

 The Organization of American States established the Court in 1979 to enforce and interpret the provisions of the American Convention on Human Rights.
 Its two main functions are thus adjudicatory and advisory.
 Under the former, it hears and rules on the specific cases of human rights violations referred to it.
 Under the latter, it issues opinions on matters of legal interpretation brought to its attention by other OAS bodies or member states.